HerathHM/Android-Ecommerce-App/README.md

 # Ecommerce App

 This is a simple e-commerce application built using Android Studio, Firebase, and Java.
-The app allows users to browse products, add items to their cart, and make purchases.
+The app allows users to browse products, add items.

 ## Table of Contents